lampajr/toolscip/packages/clisc/README.md

 OPTIONS
-  -F, --file=file            path to a JSON file that contains all required parameter for the specific request -a, --auth=auth            authorization token
+  -F, --file=file            path to a JSON file that contains all required parameter for the specific request -I, --id=id                jsonrpc request identifier -a, --auth=auth            authorization token
-  -d, --doc=doc              degree of confidence's value -h, --help                 show invoke command help -i, --corrId=corrId        client-provided correlation identifier -j, --jsonrpc=jsonrpc      jsonrpc request identifier -m, --method=method        (required) name of the request's target function/method
+  -d, --doc=doc              degree of confidence's value -h, --help                 show invoke command help -i, --corrId=corrId        client-provided correlation identifier -m, --method=method        (required) name of the request's target function/method

   -p, --path=path            provide a path where the config files are located, if not set, the current directory is